dbenoit17/dynamic-ffi/README.md

 ```

 ## Future Scoping
-I hope to also write bindings to the dynamic ffi core from
+I hope to also write bindings to the dynamic FFI core from
 other languages like Rust and Python.